 Ornette D Clennon

 Dr Ornette D. Clennon is a Visiting Research Fellow and a critical race scholar in The Research Centre for Social Change: Community Wellbeing, Manchester Metropolitan University (MMU), where he leads the Critical Race and Ethnicity Research Cluster.
 Ornette also leads MEaP’s research and engagement strategies in addition to managing our research relationship with MMU.
+Ornette is also the Teacher Training Mentor for our Twilight School at MMU’s Brooks Building.
 Ornette is also Visiting Professor at the Federal University of the Amazonas.
 Ornette writes for Media Diversified and openDemocracy UK and is a Public Engagement Ambassador for the National Co-ordinating Centre for Public Engagement (NCCPE).
 Ornette is widely published and his books can be found here.

 Ornette is a community activist at local, national and international levels and works with the Ubele Initiative, Locality, Alci Matos Community (Manaus, Brazil), MACC, Making Education a Priority (MEaP), Black British Academics and the National Resource Centre for Supplementary Education.
 Ornette’s enterprise and activism work has been recognised with the 2011 NCCPE Beacons New Partnerships Award.

 Hyacinth Louise Dunn